mdrxy/album-wiz/README.md

 ## TODO

+- Batch detection?
+Instance segmentation.
-- Show artist images on library page
+- Show artist images on library page.
+- On-the-fly (live) classification.
+- If no classification above a certain threshold is found, return the three closest, and present them to the user.
+The user chooses the ground truth and the model is updated via reinforcement learning.
+- Add to playlist/queue in streaming apps (Spotify)